 What has this to do with Sustainability and Transformation Plans?

-Just that the “transformation” bit of the Plans is about remaking the NHS in the image of the American private health insurance system with a Medicare -type rump to take minimal care of people who are too ill or poor to buy private health insurance.
+Just that the “transformation” bit of the Plans is about remaking the NHS in the image of the USA’s limited public/private health insurance system Medicare/Medicaid that takes limited care of people who are too poor or old to buy private health insurance.

-And a key – though barely noticed – agenda for Sustainability and Transformation Plans is the aim that by 2020, 50% of the funding for carrying out the STPs will come from the private sector, through Local Economic Partnerships.
+And a key – though barely noticed – agenda for Sustainability and Transformation Plans is the aim of increasing “external” funding for carrying out the STPs, through Local Economic Partnerships.